Ensuring the Safety of Clinical Trial Participants: Meet Eddie Darton, M.D.

 Drug safety professionals like Darton develop the safety protocol for all stages of a clinical trial, identifying the medical and laboratory tests that will monitor patient safety, agreeing with regulatory agencies on how trial data will be collected and clarifying how serious side effects will be expeditiously reported.

 In this way, Darton’s job is part scientist, part detective, part explorer of the unknown.
-“Working in gene therapy, we’re at the leading edge of science and so much of the field is new,” Darton explained.
+“Working in genetic medicine, we’re at the leading edge of science and so much of the field is new,” Darton explained.
 “You have to approach everything with an open mind but high level of suspicion, and then consider every angle.”

 We want to make sure we’re keeping patients safe without making the drug trial process more burdensome.